 Until you have settled on a location and received estimates on the cost to remodel the facility to suit your needs, you won't know this cost, so you will have to estimate.

 Signage includes all exterior and interior signs.
 Estimate high; they are more expensive than you think.

 There may be other costs related to your facility, such as fees for appraisals or city/county taxes, that you will need to pay.

-Types of equipment needed for business startup will vary depending on your type of business, but in general, these types of equipment will be needed:
+The types of equipment needed for your business startup will vary depending on your type of business, but in general, these types of equipment will be needed:

 - Office equipment and furniture for owners and employees

 - Specialized equipment for manufacture, warehousing, or shipment of products

 - Computers, software, and peripherals (printers, etc.) for office and other areas

 - Phone systems, cell phones, and computer networking equipment

 Depending on your business, you may need to lease or buy vehicles for: